kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // not be more than one entry per driver.
     VendorParameters []VendorParameters

-    // Filters describes additional contraints that must be met when using the class.
+    // Filter describes additional contraints that must be met when using the class.
-    Filters []ResourceFilter
-}

-// ResourceFilter is a filter for resources from one particular driver. type ResourceFilter struct {
-    // DriverName is the name used by the DRA driver kubelet plugin.
-    DriverName string

-    ResourceFilterModel
+    Filter ResourceFilterModel
 }

 // ResourceFilterModel must have one and only one field set.